demisto/content/Packs/FeedMISP/Integrations/FeedMISP/FeedMISP_description.md

 To ingest specific feeds (Bambenek Consulting Feed, etc.) directly to TIM without any authorization, you can use one of our dedicated feed content packs available in Marketplace.

-If you wishes to ingest feeds via a URL, you can use one of the following content packs:
+To ingest feeds via a URL, you can use one of the following content packs:
 - CSV Feed
 - JSON Feed
 - Plain Text Feed